Add new empty columns to your worksheets or move existing columns around.

-With Spreadsheet.com, you can quickly add new empty columns to your worksheets.
-Insert columns to add new data, or cut and paste existing columns.
-Or you can move columns to rearrange existing data.
+Insert columns to add new data or to cut and paste existing columns, or move columns to rearrange your existing data.

 How to Insert a New Empty Column